NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

 The NetApp DataOps Toolkit can be used to near-instantaneously delete an existing persistent volume within a Kubernetes cluster.
 The command for deleting an existing persistent volume is `netapp_dataops_k8s_cli.py delete volume`.

+>[!NOTE]
+>When deleting a volume with associated FlexCache volumes using the NetApp DataOps Toolkit, the PVC will be deleted, but the volume will still exist on the ONTAP cluster.
+You must delete all associated FlexCache volumes first to avoid errors when deleting the origin volume directly from ONTAP.

 The following options/arguments are required:

 ```